-Based on Harper Lee’s Pulitzer Prize-winning novel, Aaron Sorkin’s Tony Award-nominated production, To Kill A Mockingbird, is set to land in the West End at the Gielguld Theatre.
+Based on Harper Lee’s Pulitzer Prize-winning novel, Aaron Sorkin’s Tony Award-nominated production, To Kill A Mockingbird is playing in the West End at the Gielguld Theatre.

 The enduring story of racial injustice and childhood innocence has sold more than 45 million copies worldwide and has seen many adaptations over the years including an Academy Award-winning film and multiple adaptations for the stage.